EGA-archive/EGA-auth/README.md

 # How it is build

-This repository contains the NSS and PAM module for LocalEGA.
+This repository contains the NSS and PAM modules for Federated EGA.

 We use NSS to find out about the users, and PAM to authenticate them (and chroot them for each session).